 $\mathcal{T}$ represents the allowed mode transitions, $\mathcal{G}_{i,j}$ is the state-action space region that triggers the transition $i\rightarrow j$ and $\mathcal{R}_{i,j}$ is a function that maps ($\vxi[t]^-,\vui[t]^-$) (before transition) to $\vxi[t+1]^+$ (after transition) for the transition $i\rightarrow j$.
 Now it can be seen that a hybrid state ($\vxi, i_t$) can be used to represent the overall system state, and its evolution, under the influence of the control input $\vui$ and a given initial state ($i_0, \vxi[0]$), can represent evolution of piecewise nonlinear dynamics such as contact-rich manipulation.

-\subsection{Hybrid models in MBRL}
+\subsection{Hybrid Models in MBRL}

 When considering one-step prediction of state $\vxi[t+1]$ in MBRL, one source of uncertainty is the inherent stochasticity in the system (system noise).
 Another is the propagated uncertainty of the previous state $\vxi[t]$.
 Lastly, an important source, in the context of MBRL, is the uncertainty due to lack of training data.
 The last case, if represented, can be exploited to address the issue of state distribution mismatch during training and prediction, also called the DAgger \cite{ross2011reduction} effect.
+Even for a hybrid system of the form (\ref{eqn:ha_mode}-\ref{eqn:ha_rmap}), a general solution has to account for the three independent sources of uncertainties whenever possible.
 In this paper, we do not consider observation noise.
-Even for a hybrid system of the form (\ref{eqn:ha_mode}-\ref{eqn:ha_rmap}), a general solution has to account for the three independent sources of uncertainties whenever possible.

-We consider the dynamics of the manipulator interacting with the environment.
+We consider the dynamics of a manipulator interacting with an environment.
 In an MBRL (or any RL) context, where the action space is joint torque, the definition of environment includes the manipulator as well.
 For the state of such an environment to be adequately represented by the joint positions and velocities, i.e, preserving the Markov property, it is necessary for all objects in the environment (including the manipulator) to be rigid and all objects excluding the manipulator to be static.
-Fortunately this requirement is not too limiting and covers many industrial applications such as assembly.
+Fortunately, this requirement is not too limiting and covers many industrial applications such as assembly.
 Under this assumption the regions of state space corresponding to each mode do not intersect ($\mathcal{X}_i\cap \mathcal{X}_j=\emptyset$ for $i\ne j)$.